1.7 - Blood Bank General Information

 TRANSFUSION REACTIONS

-1. If transfusion difficulties occur, the physician administering the blood will immediately discontinue the transfusion.
+A. If transfusion difficulties occur, the physician administering the blood will immediately discontinue the transfusion.
 He will promptly notify the Blood Bank and will also complete the Transfusion Reaction Data section of the blood transfusion record form (BTRF).
 The suspected blood bag unit, the required specimens and the BTRF must be returned to the Blood Bank to initiate the work-up.
-A Suspected Transfusion Reaction consult will be entered using CPRS GUI.
+A Suspected Transfusion Reaction consult and a TRW will be entered using CPRS GUI.

 BLOOD BANK INVENTORY

-The Blood Bank inventory consists of Babesia negative leukoreduced packed red cells, Babesia negative leukoreduced Irradiated CMV negative packed red cells, fresh frozen plasma, pooled cryoprecipitate, and a small standing order of platelet apheresis units.
-If our standing order platelet apheresis unit has been assigned or transfused a replacement unit will only be ordered from the American Red Cross if we receive an order to transfuse platelets.
-Platelet apheresis units have a short shelf life and cannot be returned to the American Red Cross if not used, so only order if transfusion is definite
+The Blood Bank inventory consists of leukoreduced packed red cells, leukoreduced Irradiated CMV negative packed red cells, frozen plasma, pooled cryoprecipitate, and a small standing order of platelet apheresis units.
+For patient safety we try to always keep one unit of platelets in the Blood Bank.
+If our standing order platelet apheresis unit has been transfused a replacement unit will be ordered from the American Red Cross.
+Platelet apheresis units have a short shelf life and cannot be returned to the American Red Cross if not used, so only order if transfusion is definite.

 Blood Bank Notification Time Required